 Nassim Nicholas Taleb

-Nassim's family belonged to the Orthodox caste and represented their interests at various political levels.
-So his grandfather and great-grandfather were the deputies of the prime minister of Lebanon, and his paternal grandfather was the most important supreme judge in Lebanon.
-If we talk directly about his parents, his father was a famous oncologist.
-In general, Nassim grew up in a wealthy noble family.
+His grandfather and great-grandfather were deputy prime ministers of Lebanon, and his paternal grandfather was the highest judge in Lebanon.
+As for his parents, his father was a renowned oncologist.
+Overall, Nassim grew up in a wealthy, noble family.

 After their deportation, Taleb's parents were able to obtain French citizenship, which allowed him to attend a French school and receive a much-needed education.
 Nicolas initially graduated from the University of Paris, where he also earned a PhD.